-Recently rebranded ‘Magento Open Source’ (we’ll call it Magento Community in this article – this is still the name most developers use) this Magento release is, as the name suggests, open source and can therefore be downloaded for free.
-Packed with features such as integrated checkout, instant search, table-optimised templates and instant purchase, it allows users to get a taste of what Magento can do, before making an outright purchase.
+Recently rebranded ‘Magento Open Source’ (we’ll call it Magento Community in this article; this is still the name most Magento developers use) this release is free and its code can be modified: packed with features such as integrated shopping cart, instant search, table-optimised templates and instant purchase, it gives an ample taste of what Magento can do before committing to a purchase.

 Magento Enterprise (Magento Commerce)

 Originally called Magento Enterprise and now branded Magento Commerce (again, we’ll use the original name in this piece for the same reasons as before) this platform is somewhat different.
-Although based on the same core code as the free version, it contains out-of-the-box functionality that would be possible in Magento Community only with a lot of extensions plus a great deal of money and time installing them.
+Although based on the same code as the free version, it contains out-of-the-box functionality that would be possible in the Community edition only with a lot of extensions plus a great deal of time (and money) installing them.
 This is generally the preferred choice for medium to large business looking for streamlined performance and scalability.

 Similarities Between Magento Community and Enterprise Edition

 The main similarity between the two Magento platforms is that they are both open source and share many of the same core features.
-This means you can see whether or not Magento Enterprise is right for you by installing Magento Community which is free and can be downloaded here.
+This means you can see whether or not Magento Enterprise is right for you by installing the Community version which is free and can be downloaded here.